 The breakfast here is incredible and again, quality is the absolute core ingredient.
 The breakfast menu is an extravaganza of small delicious dishes and the thought is that you choose a few (or a handful if you get carried away like me).
 The selection ranges from the traditional scrambled eggs and bacon to avocado and grape.
 This is like going to a fancy restaurant but for breakfast and without the steep price tag.

-I will say it again – one of the very best breakfasts in Copenhagen and worth the travel, if you are not staying at Nørrebro.
+I will say it again – one of the very best breakfasts in Copenhagen and worth the travel, if you are not staying in Nørrebro.

 I run past Sweet Treat on every single one of my Christiania Tours and I don’t think I have once failed to recommend Sweet Treat.
 It’s a small place on Christianshavn, and if you are there early morning hours you will see the locals stopping for a coffee after dropping off their kids and prior to hitting the office.